Rupanshu-Kapoor/Food-Beverage-Industry/README.md

 - Open the CodeX_analysis.pbix file in Power BI Desktop.
 - Dive into the visualizations to explore insights dynamically.

-Dashboard Screenshots are available in *CodeX Dashboard Snapshots* folder
+Dashboard Screenshots are available in *Dashboard Snapshots* folder
 <br>
 <br>